craigsturgis/craigsturgisdotcom-netlify/src/pages/blog/great-products-need-balance.md

   - product
   - tech companies
 ---
-ne of those most ingenious features of modern, rule of law governments is how power is separated and provides a system of checks and balances.
+One of those most ingenious features of modern, rule of law governments is how power is separated and provides a system of checks and balances.
 It's a fundamental assumption that different branches have to remain balanced over time to keep a state functioning well without authoritarianism.
 Carrying that concept into product development could be incredibly valuable for companies as they try to make and keep their products great.

 ![Check out my drawing skillz][1]